Christmas (Brooklyn Nine-Nine): Plot

+In the cold open, Jake and Boyle attempt to break up a fight between two Santas in front of kids.

 During Christmas season, Jake Peralta (Andy Samberg) is informed by Deputy Chief Gerber (Mark Berry) that Holt (Andre Braugher) has received death threats.
-Due to security protocols, Peralta has been chosen to watch Holt, which requires him to control every move he makes.
+Due to security protocols, Peralta has been chosen to watch Holt, which requires him to control every move he makes, which the former relishes in.
 Peralta tricks Holt into going to a safe house, handcuffs him to himself, and then throws the key through a vent.

 Terry Jeffords (Terry Crews) sees a therapist for a psychiatric evaluation to determine if he can go back into the field.
-Despite showing no signs of a right analysis, he checks himself out after an emergency resurfaces.
-Charles Boyle (Joe Lo Truglio) visits the safe house after Holt secretly sends him a message to bring him to the precinct.
+Despite showing no signs of a right analysis, he checks himself out after hearing that Holt is in danger.
+Charles Boyle (Joe Lo Truglio) visits the safe house after Holt secretly sends him a message to bring him to his old precinct to investigate possible leads.
 Ultimately, Boyle, Peralta, and Holt end up handcuffed together.
-After an investigation, Holt discovers that the death threats came from a killer (Kirk Bovill) he pursued years ago and sets out to find him at a train station.
+After an investigation, Holt discovers that the death threats came from a killer (Kirk Bovill) he arrested years ago who was recently released from prison, and the squad sets out to find him at a train yard.
 The killer is arrested, but shoots Boyle when he jumps in to save Rosa Diaz (Stephanie Beatriz).
 The gang is notified that Boyle will recover soon.